Upcycling; creative reuse.

 The process of transforming waste materials into new articles with artistic and environmental value

 Dirty Girls is extending our work to London with an Upcycling Studio in the Design District.

-Women who have come to the UK as refugees will be employed by Dirty Girls, receiving a living wage for designing and making a new collection of fashion bags which will be available for sale worldwide.
+Women who have come to the UK as refugees are employed by Dirty Girls, receiving a living wage to learn the skills to design and create a collection of fashion bags which will be available for sale worldwide.

-Continuing with the principles of Dirty Girls, we will work with refugees while diverting materials from landfill and for each bag sold five trees will be planted.
+Continuing with the principles of Dirty Girls, we work with refugee women while diverting materials from landfill and for each bag sold five trees will be planted by Tree Sisters.

 Dirty Girls has decided to focus on refugees who identify as lesbians they are often doubly traumatised.